We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You can try applying a calendula oil or cream on your skin twice per day.

-Skin patch test>Do a skin patch test to ensure you’re not allergic to a new skin care product.
+Do a skin patch test to ensure you’re not allergic to a new skin care product like this one.
 Apply a small amount of the product to a small patch of skin, like your inner wrist.
 Wait for 24 to 48 hours.
 If you see or feel irritation in that area after that time frame, discontinue use.

 Calendula is generally safe to use, but there are a few considerations to keep in mind.
 Avoid calendula if you’re allergic to plants in the Asteraceae/Compositae family.
-Don’t use calendula if you’re pregnant or breastfeeding.
+Don’t use calendula if you’re pregnant or breastfeeding — not enough is known to be sure it is safe.

 Avoid taking calendula orally at least two weeks before any scheduled surgery, since it can cause drowsiness.
 Don’t take it orally in combination with any type of sedative drug.